bobbyache/UkEmigProject/Big O/Different Runtimes.md

 ## Linear Time O(N)

+As the number of inputs increase, so do the number of operations.

 Take a real life example as in you're reading a novel.
 If someone asked you to keep reading until you find the first occurence of horse in novel, you'd read every word until you come across the word horse, and then you'd stop.
 However, the worst case scenario is that the first and last occurence of the word horse is the last word in the novel.
 Since we have to take the worst case scenario into account, this equates to $O(n)$.